 Which applications in medical and clinical diagnostics use Watlow’s thermal solutions?

-Watlow supports the world’s leading companies across a broad set of applications in this market.
+Watlow supports the world’s leading companies across a very broad set of applications in this market.
 Some of our top application areas for medical devices include kidney dialysis, contrast media warming, sterilisation and respiratory therapy equipment.
-In clinical diagnostics, we participate both in central lab applications such as immunoassay and clinical chemistry equipment, as well as smaller device applications such as molecular diagnostics and genomics.
+In clinical diagnostics, we participate both in central lab applications such as immunoassay and clinical chemistry equipment as well as smaller device applications such as molecular diagnostics and genomics.